Meet Your Pilot

 Sunset Beach Films offers its clients a variety of options to receive deliverables.
-We can deliver video or photo packages through easy-to-use, online services like WeTransfer or Dropbox, burn a video to DVD or mini disc, transfer the files to a portable hard drive or deliver the work on a thumb drive.
+We can deliver video or photo packages through easy-to-use, online services like WeTransfer or Dropbox, transfer the files to a portable hard drive or deliver the work on a thumb drive.

 What does post-production involve?

 All still images are professionally edited in post-production using Adobe Photoshop, Lightroom and other elements in the Adobe Premiere Pro suite.
 We create top quality, social media-friendly video reels with elegant soundtracks which combine to showcase the property and interior in all their cinematic glory.
 We use best-in-class post-production software including Final Cut Pro X and Adobe Premiere to deliver an outstanding product.
 We can also provide title pages, text boxes and custom graphics to accentuate the final product.

 Can a client get the raw footage from the shoot?